WATER QUALITY FAQS

 Questions and Answers

-4. Where can I get my water tested?
+2. Where can I find more information about my water quality?

 Chlorine is added to the water for the customer's protection.
 It is a disinfectant that is used to provide continuous protection against microbial contamination.
 Regulations require minimum chlorine residual to be present in the water at the furthest point of the distribution system.
 Consequently, customers who live or work closest to the facility might experience higher levels of chlorine.
 For more information about chlorine in drinking water, view our Chlorine Fact Sheet for Groundwater and Chlorine Fact Sheet for Surface Water.